 When deciding to sell your business, it’s important to have an understanding what your business is worth as you enter the M&A process.
-Five common business valuation methods assist you in figuring out your business’s value.
+Here are five common business valuation methods that can assist you in determining the value of your business.

 1. Asset Valuation